 The Steering Group particularly welcomes the submission of pre-formed panel proposals.

 In order to support and encourage interdisciplinarity engagement, it is our intention to create the possibility of starting dialogues between the parallel events running during this conference.
 Delegates are welcome to attend up to two sessions in each of the concurrent conferences.
-We also propose to produce cross-over sessions between two and possibly all three groups – and we welcome proposals which deal with the relationship between Hope and/or Pluralism and/or Creative Engagements.
+We also propose to produce cross-over sessions between two and possibly all three groups – and we welcome proposals which deal with the relationship between Hope and/or Interculturalism and/or Happiness.

 What to Send

 300 word abstracts should be submitted by Friday 16th January 2015.
 All submissions are minimally double blind peer reviewed where appropriate.
 If an abstract is accepted for the conference, a full draft paper should be submitted by Friday 23rd January 2015.
 Abstracts should be submitted simultaneously to the Organising Chairs; abstracts may be in Word or RTF formats with the following information and in this order: